 - Industrial Hygiene / Chemical Exposure Assessments

 - Environmental Compliance and Permitting

 - Vapor Intrusion Investigations

 - Water Quality Sampling

-Institutions, such as health care facilities (hospitals) and schools (universities and colleges) are often characterized as self-contained mini-cities that are a mix of workplaces, public and residential areas and commercial operations.
-The work areas can include: utility operations, a wide range of maintenance activities, laboratory operations as well as staff work activities that service the mission of the institution.
-To make the environmental and health and safety challenges greater, many of these institutions have evolved over many decades with a mix of buildings and infrastructure that are dated and fall short of meeting the environmental, health and safety standards found in buildings built today.
-The Emilcott team has significant experience performing audits, developing programs, providing training and working with government regulators.
+Healthcare facilities are often characterized as self-contained mini-cities that mix workplaces, public and residential areas, and commercial operations.
+The work areas can include utility operations, a wide range of maintenance activities, laboratory operations, and staff work activities that service the facility’s mission.
+To make the environmental and health, and safety challenges greater, many of these facilities have evolved over many decades with a mix of buildings and infrastructure that are dated and fall short of meeting the environmental and health and safety standards found in buildings built today.
+The Emilcott team has significant experience performing audits, developing programs, providing training, and working with government regulators.

 Healthcare and hospital facilities

-Hospitals and other healthcare facilities have unique needs when it comes to Environmental, Health and Safety (EHS) requirements.
-The implementation of effective EHS programs in a healthcare setting requires an understanding of the complexity of the issues facing these facilities.
-This requires a multi-disciplinary team approach, as any change to existing operations can impact technology and equipment, systems and processes, staff and patient safety and ultimately the quality of patient care.
-A multi-disciplinary team can involve Administration, Clinical Staff, Construction Managers, EHS Managers, Emergency Management, Engineering, Environmental Services, Infection Control and Maintenance Contractors all working together to maintain environmental compliance, occupational health and safety (OSHA) compliance, and Joint Commission accreditation.
+Hospitals and other healthcare facilities have unique needs regarding Environmental, Health, and Safety (EHS) requirements.
+Implementing effective EHS programs in a healthcare setting requires an understanding of the complexity of these facilities' issues.
+This requires a multi-disciplinary team approach, as any change to existing operations can impact technology and equipment, systems and processes, staff and patient safety, and ultimately the quality of patient care.
+A multi-disciplinary team can involve Administration, Clinical Staff, Construction Managers, EHS Managers, Emergency Management, Engineering, Environmental Services, Infection Control, and Maintenance Contractors.
+Everyone on this team works together to maintain environmental compliance, occupational health and safety (OSHA) compliance, and Joint Commission accreditation.